aff11001/ari-fischer.github.io/_posts/2023-08-19-kMC_tutorial_2_steadystate.markdown

 probabilities for *A* and *B* adsorption do not change with the simulation time.
 This is achieved by simply commenting out the "N_A += -1" line from the previous simulation so that the *A*-adsorption step does not affect the amount of *A* in the reservoir.
-The same is down for the *B*-desorption step ("N_B += 1").
+The same is done for the *B*-desorption step ("N_B += 1").
 We still, however, want to keep track of the number of products formed during a simulation, so the we define a number of products formed "N_P" initialized as: